adlucio87/GoogleDocsAndHugo/README.md

     - Tools > Edit Script > New
     - Select "Blank Project", then paste this code in and save.
-    -add resource -  advance google service - Drive & sheet Running the script:
+    -add resource -  advance google service - Drive & sheet -change paramether with yours google docs id Running the script:
     - on the gogol sheet button add processDocsInFolder as script to call
     - Click Run button.
-    - Converted url to xip will be mailed to you.
+    - Converted url to zip will be mailed to you.
 Subject will be "[MARKDOWN_MAKER]...".

-change this paramether with yours google docs id var PathToBaseId = "change this id with your folder id containing file excel";  //"BlogProd";
-var spreadsheetId = "change this id with your spreadsheetId";

 link to full blog explains